Shinjice/Ganzenbord/README.md

 -After dice is trown, display info as:

-*Youve trown 4, you hit spot 4, no sweat!, trow again(g)
+*Youve trown 4, you are now at 4, no sweat!, trow again(g)

-*Youve trown 6, you hit spot 10, Bonus jump!, you hit spot 16, trow again(g).
+*Youve trown 6, you are now at 10, Bonus jump!, you are now at spot 16, trow again(g).

 *Youve trown 3, you are now at spot 19, no sweat!, trow again(g).